mpycroft/raytracer/README.md

 Their macros have been reimplemented to avoid having to pass the type every time we do a comparison.

+### Tuples

+Rather than following the book's usage of tuples as an underlying data structure for both points and vectors we will implement them separately and use the type system in Rust to our advantage.
+This will allow us to not need to do some sorts of checks and we can enforce only valid operations on vectors and points.
+Since the only real usage of homogenous coordinates (w elements) on points and vectors is to make the matrix multiplication fall out and we already have that information in the type we shouldn't hit any fundamental issues.

 ## For the future

 * Consider making things generic over other float types (f32, arbitrary precision floats, fixed decimals, etc.) and examine performance.
+* We may need to revisit our use of 3 element points and vectors if we ever look into SIMD style operations where we would actually want x, y, z, w elements for speed.